lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    pip        24.0
    setuptools 65.5.0

-Now, install the Backend.AI Client package.
+Now, install the GPU Platform Client package.
 Install the client package according to the server version.
 Here, we assume that the version is 23.09.
 If an installation-related error occurs with the ``netifaces`` package, you may need to lower the versions of ``pip`` and ``setuptools``.
 Check if the ``backend.ai``